 Please take a moment to select the two articles you would like included in the next ACRL-MD journal club discussion, which will be based on articles in the March 2018 issue of College & Research Libraries.

 The discussion will be facilitated by Natalie Burclaff of University of Baltimore.
 It will take place Friday, May 18, from 11:30am-12:30pm, immediately following the 11am business meeting.

 We hope to have authors of the chosen articles join us!

-If you need to jump into the meeting a little late or leave early (or eat lunch), please do!
+If you need to jump in a little late or leave early (or eat lunch), please do!
 All articles are freely available via the College & Research Libraries website.
-ACRL MD’s online meetings and discussion series are free and open to all through the MLA Blackboard Collaborate Room.
+ACRL MD’s Online Discussion Series is free and open to all through the MLA Blackboard Collaborate Room.

 Please vote for two articles you would like to discuss.
 The last day to vote is Sunday, April 15.